Guidebook V: Facilitating Discussion

 It is helpful for everyone if you have a plan for the evening and that you communicate it to the group.
 Tell them at the start of your time together what the structure for the session is and stick to it.

 Reflect what you hear

 Rather than sharing your personal opinions, you can reflect the thoughts of your Group Members and so deepen their understanding of the topics.
 Provide a summary of the ideas shared and then move on to the next point.

 When allowing space for small group discussion, set a time limit, and adhere to it.

 Advice for You

 The role of Group Guide in the context of open, honest conversation is challenging.
 It requires that you listen well, while remaining mindful of your plan for the session and the topics you hope to cover.
 In the midst of that demanding balancing act, you need to take care of yourself too.
 Here are some ways to do that:

 It takes courage to step in and take control of a conversation that has veered off topic.
 When you have a clear plan for the session that you have outlined from the start, all that is required is a gentle reminder.
 The group will function better when you can communicate this with strength and clarity.

 If things are not working in your group, you can encourage members to share that.
 The issues can be discussed without naming names.
-It is not your responsibility to fix interpersonal disputes, but you can create a safe forum in which issues can be addressed.
+It is not your responsibility to fix interpersonal disputes, but you can create a safe forum in which problems can be addressed.

 You won’t always get it right.
 The dynamic in your group will also evolve over time.
-Some evenings conversation will flow and other times it will be more of a struggle.
+Some evenings conversation will flow, and other times, it will be more of a struggle.
 The burden of good communication does not rest entirely on your shoulders.
 You can only act as a guide; it is the responsibility of the group to follow your lead.